vectordotdev/vector/website/docs/reference/sinks/loki.md

 ### tenant_id

-The tenant id that will be sent with every request, by default this is not required since aproxy should set this header.
-When running loki locally a tenant id is not required either.You can read more about tenant id's [here][urls.loki_multi_tenancy]
+The tenant id that will be sent with every request, by default this is not required since a proxy should set this header.
+When running loki locally a tenant id is not required either.

+You can read more about tenant id's [here][urls.loki_multi_tenancy]

 </Field>